Abhayyyy0/Currency-Converter/README.md

 - 🌍 **Real-time Exchange Rates**: Uses the Frankfurter API to get current exchange rates
 - 🎨 **Modern UI**: Clean and responsive design with smooth animations
 - 🚀 **Fast & Lightweight**: No heavy frameworks, pure HTML, CSS, and JavaScript
-- 📱 **Mobile Friendly**: Responsive design that works on all devices
 - 🎯 **Easy to Use**: Simple interface with dropdown selections and flag indicators

 ## Technologies Used